RFK Jr. is investigating infant formula. Here’s what’s at stake

 Although many nutritionists believe corn syrup is processed like sugar by the body, new unpublished research by Goran and his team counters that view.

 Six-month-old babies wore glucose monitors for three days to see how their blood sugars responded to corn syrup-based formula, compared with babies on breast milk or traditional lactose-sweetened formulas.
-A brief of that research will be presented during the panel’s meeting Wednesday.
+A brief of that research was scheduled to be presented during the panel’s meeting Wednesday.

 “We showed that when you give those babies corn syrup, it just makes their blood glucose sugars go into overdrive,” Goran said.
 “But the infants who drank traditional lactose-based formula had glucose levels similar to breast-fed infants.”